weburg/generic-http-web-service-server-php/README.md

 ## An example server providing the Web service and an HTML-only static client

-Early initial setup
+Simple MVC architecture where controllers are in public/, views are in php/views/, and the model is whatever is needed, kept in php/.

 ### Linux / Ubuntu server setup

-#### Install Apache and PHP (doesn't include CLI or debug)
+#### Install Apache and PHP

 sudo apt install apache2
-sudo apt install php libapache2-mod-php php-cli php-xml php-mbstring (the latter two are required by PHPUnit)
+sudo apt install php libapache2-mod-php php-cli php-xdebug php-curl php-xml php-mbstring (the latter two are required by PHPUnit)

 To test, create phpinfo.php file with contents <?php phpinfo() ?> in /var/www/html and go to http://localhost/phpinfo.php.
 Then delete the file.